derekphilipau/musefully/README.md

 Similarity based on OpenAI CLIP Embeddings stored in Elasticsearch dense vectors worked very well, but was too costly for the purposes of this project.
 [See results here.](./docs/EMBEDDINGS.md).

+See [museum-semantic-search](https://github.com/derekphilipau/museum-semantic-search) for a demostration of AI-generated visual descriptions and image & text embeddings-powered search.

 ## License

 Licensed under the [MIT license](./LICENSE.md).